 Other episodes involved Tom-Tom promising to return some books for Wes only to find himself distracted; Wes tries out for the Cordella College football team and doesn’t have time for Irene; Alma-Jean Dobson decides she doesn’t want to be friends with Howie anymore because her mother thinks she needs to start growing up; Irene has Wes take an aptitude test for her psychology class which reveals he isn’t cut out to be a lawyer; Vern falls for a waitress who flirts too much; Tom-Tom, Vern and Howie head out on the river with Mr. Stott only to discover he’s a real bore, so they ditch him and soon find themselves in trouble.

-It’s A Man’s World premiered on Monday, September 17th, 1962, opposite Cheyenne on ABC and To Tell the Truth and I’ve Got a Secret on CBS.
-It was followed by Saints and Sinners, another new NBC drama starring Nick Adams, then the half-hour The Price is Right and finally David Brinkley’s Journal.
+It’s A Man’s World premiered on Monday, September 17th, 1962, airing from 7:30-8:30PM opposite Cheyenne on ABC and a pair of games shows — To Tell the Truth and I’ve Got a Secret — on CBS.
+It was followed at 8:30PM by Saints and Sinners (another new NBC drama starring Nick Adams) then the half-hour The Price is Right at 9:30PM and finally David Brinkley’s Journal at 10PM.

 The third episode of the series (“Molly Pitcher and the Green-Eyed Monster”) was scheduled to air on Monday, October 1st during NBC’s “color week” which would see some 66 hours of color programming on the network, including all but five of its prime time shows .
 Television listings do indeed indicate that It’s A Man’s World would air in color on October 1st.
 However, NBC pre-empted the series at the last minute to air an hour-long news special covering the riot that had broken early in the day at the University of Mississippi .